SayehKazem/CC_GSABA/README.md

 </p>

-# Citation
+## Citation
 If you use this project or its code in your research, please cite this repository.
 Your citation helps others discover the project and acknowledges our work.

+- **Paper:**
-- **Paper:** Kuldeep Kumar, Sayeh Kazem et al. "Mirror effect of genomic deletions and duplications on cognitive ability across the human cerebral cortex." bioRxiv 2025.01.06.631492; 2025.
+1) Paper on core method: Kuldeep Kumar, Sayeh Kazem et al. "Mirror effect of genomic deletions and duplications on cognitive ability across the human cerebral cortex." bioRxiv 2025.01.06.631492; 2025.
+2) by Worrawat Engchuan : "Psychiatric disorders converge on common pathways but diverge in cellular context, spatial distribution, and directionality of genetic effects." medRxiv 2025.07.11.25331381; 2025.

-# Repository Contents
+## Repository Contents
-CC-GSBA script: This is the core pipeline for testing the association between CNVs aggregated in cortex-specific gene sets and cognitive ability.
+The CC-GSBA script is the core pipeline for testing the association between CNVs (Copy Number Variations) aggregated in cortex-specific gene sets and cognitive ability.

-# File Types
+## File Types
-Python Notebooks (*.ipynb): These notebooks contain the code for the main CC-GSBA pipeline.
+The main CC-GSBA pipeline is implemented in Python Notebooks ($*.ipynb$).

-# Usage
+## Usage
 1. Clone the repository:

 ```bash